djccarew/watson-mini-hack-preparation/README.md

 ### 3. Look at [Code Patterns](https://developer.ibm.com/patterns/) to get ideas about what is possible.

-### 4. Work through short tutorials based of what area(s) you've decided to concentrate on.
+### 4. Work through short tutorials based on what area(s) you've decided to concentrate on.

 #### 4.1 Machine Learning w/Watson Studio